-- 1. Required clinical courses are: NUR 304, NUR 308, NUR 318, NUR 320, NUR 411, NUR 441, NUR 448, and NUR 453. - 2.
-Students must achieve at least a 75% or a C (2.0 on a 4.0 scale) on the theoretical component of a clinical course.
+- 1. Required clinical courses are: NUR 304, NUR 308, NUR 318, NUR 320, NUR 411, NUR 440, NUR 448, and NUR 453. - 2.
+Students must achieve at least a 75% or a "C" (2.0 on a 4.0 scale) on the theoretical component of a clinical course.

 - 3. The theory grade of a clinical course is to be calculated as 100% examination, quizzes, and as per syllabus. - 4.
 Failure to complete and submit the written assignments to course faculty will result in failure of the course. - 5.
 Clinical grades are to be graded as "Pass" or "Fail". - 6.
-Failure to receive at least a 75% on the final theory grade and/or failure to pass the clinical portion of the course constitutes failure of the course. - 7.
-Students failing the theory and/or clinical component of a required clinical course fail the complete course and must repeat both the theory and clinical portions of the course. - 8.
+Failure to receive at least a 75% on the final theory grade and/or failure to pass the clinical portion of the course constitutes failure of the course. - Students failing the theory and/or clinical component of a required clinical course fail the complete course and must repeat both the theory and clinical portions of the course. - 8.
 Students who receive less than an 850 score on the HESI RN Exit exam in NUR 453, yet have grades over 75% will be given a C- for the course and will be required to take the HESI remediation course (Appendix E), and retake the HESI RN Exit exam within three weeks.
 If the student passes with a HESI RN Exit exam score of at least 850, then the grade will change from a C- to a C or greater depending on the retake HESI RN Exit score.
 If the student receives a score of less than 850 on the retake of the HESI RN Exit exam, then the student will fail NUR 453 and will be required to retake the course if permitted. - 9.
-Students are required to make-up all clinical absences.
-Clinical absences for illness or emergency require documentation from health care provider or emergency provider (Appendix L), and must be presented to course coordinator upon return.
-All missed clinical days must be made up.
-Students must present a letter/form stating clearance to return (see Appendix L). - 10.
+Students are required to make up all clinical/lab absences.
+Any absence from clinical/lab due to illness or emergency requires documentation.
+If absent due to illness, students must obtain clearance from a healthcare provider confirming their ability to return to class or clinical/lab.
+This clearance must specify any restrictions (see Appendix L) and must be presented to the course coordinator upon return.
+Any missed clinical day, whether in part or in whole, must be fully made up on an assigned makeup day scheduled by the Associate Dean's office. - 10.
 A student may not withdraw from more than two nursing courses during the length of the nursing program and cannot withdraw from the same nursing course twice.